bobbyowolabi/rowolabi.github.io/_drafts/code-smell-comments-and-whitespace.md

 ---
-title: Code Smell Comments & Whitespace
+title: Mouthpieces, Comments & Whitespace
-description:
+description: In this post I explore the concept of learning seemingly  basic lessons that catapult one's developement in their craft.
 comments: true
 ---